Financial Strength, Bonding, Insurance, Equity Capital and Stability

-To protect your investment and the integrity of your 1031 Exchange transaction, your Qualified Intermediary (Accommodator) must have a reputation for performance, the capacity and resources to properly service your 1031 Exchange transaction, the experience and expertise to ensure it is completed properly and the necessary insurance and bonding to protect you against possible errors by the Qualified Intermediary or misappropriation of your 1031 Exchange funds by the Qualified Intermediary.
+To protect clients' investment and the integrity of their 1031 Exchange transaction, their Qualified Intermediary (Accommodator) should be licensed, regulated and audited by a regulatory body, must have a reputation for performance, must have the capacity and resources to properly service your 1031 Exchange transaction, must have the experience and expertise to ensure it is completed properly and must have the necessary insurance and bonding coverage to protect you against possible errors made by the Qualified Intermediary or misappropriation of your 1031 Exchange funds by the Qualified Intermediary.

 Evidence of Bonding and Insurance

 Exeter 1031 Exchange Services, LLC, and its affiliate companies, maintain $5 million in fidelity bond coverage (per occurrence) to protect your fiduciary funds.
 And, every transaction is protected with $3 million in errors and omissions insurance coverage to insure clients from any error or omission that we might make.

 Clients' 1031 Exchange funds are deposited, held and safeguarded in separate, segregated Qualified Trust Accounts in order to protect your 1031 Exchange funds from an unexpected voluntary or involuntary bankruptcy filing by Exeter 1031 Exchange Services, LLC.
 The Qualified Trust Account ensures that clients' 1031 Exchange funds are clearly classified as fiduciary (client) funds and not corporate funds.
 Qualified Escrow Accounts serve the same purpose as well, although recent court decisions have leaned more favorably toward the use of the Qualified Trust Account structure.